Robert Peirce (engineer): 1901–1916 : Singapore Municipal Engineer

 In March 1906, Peirce tendered his resignation over a pay dispute.
-Parts of the media jumped to his defence stating the role of Municipal Engineer in Singapore was "by far the most important of its kind in the Straits Settlements" and the case was "an illustration of the eternal truth that one had to pay the market price [to get the services and counsel of good men]" A proposal by Municipal Commissioners to hike Peirce's pay was criticised by other active local media who decried paying "enormous salaries to high officials, in many cases twice what they would get in private life" Comparisons with other highly paid officials, and a comparison with what his predecessor was earning in private practice, were advanced in support of Pierce's pay increase but the Government refused.
+Parts of the media jumped to his defence stating the role of Municipal Engineer in Singapore was "by far the most important of its kind in the Straits Settlements" and the case was "an illustration of the eternal truth that one had to pay the market price [to get the services and counsel of good men]" A proposal by Municipal Commissioners to hike Peirce's pay was criticised by other active local media who decried paying "enormous salaries to high officials, in many cases twice what they would get in private life".
+Comparisons with other highly paid officials, and a comparison with what his predecessor was earning in private practice, were advanced in support of Pierce's pay increase, but the government refused.

 Peirce resigned his position as Municipal Engineer and also his commission as a captain in the Singapore Royal Engineers (Volunteers) in May 1906.
 When Peirce resigned, there was a reference to the Municipal Commission resigning en masse.
 However, he was eventually reinstated as Municipal Engineer with a 50% pay increase which he had demanded (to £1,500 p.a).
 Although it disagreed with the decision on behalf of ratepayers and on the principle that 'no man is indispensable', The Eastern Daily Mail proved a useful and independent check on the Municipal Commission.

-Peirce also served on the building committee which was formed to oversee the erection of the Victoria Theatre and Concert Hall completed in 1905.
-Looking at his design of the Jubilee Clock Tower in Penang one can see some similarities with the clocktower of the later Victoria Theatre and Concert Hall.
+Peirce also served on the building committee which was formed to oversee the erection of the Victoria Theatre and Concert Hall, completed in 1905.

 Over the long term, Peirce was responsible for initiating plans to import water from Johor.
 In this work, Peirce was ably supported by his deputy Stephen Williams who came to be known as the 'father of the Gunong Pulai water scheme'.

 Peirce resigned as Municipal Engineer in Singapore in 1916 due to ill health and returned to England.
 He went into business as an engineer in London and his firm acted as agent for the Singapore Municipal Commission in London.
 Williams retired in 1924 and joined Peirce in his business.